-One pedal brakes all three wheels.
+One pedal applies brakes on all three wheels.
 There is no hand-operated brake, and there is no way to brake front and rear wheels separately.

-The braking and steer are similar to a motorcycle.
-Be aware of vehicle behind you, they may not able to stop or react as quickly.
+The braking and steering are similar to a motorcycle.
+Be aware of vehicle behind you, they may not able to stop or react as quickly as you.

-Anti-Lock Braking System (ABS)
+Anti-lock Braking System (ABS)

-The vehicle is equipped with an Antilock Braking System (ABS) as part of the Vehicle Stability System (VSS).
+The vehicle is equipped with an Anti-lock Braking System (ABS) as part of the Vehicle Stability System (VSS).
 For hard braking, press and hold the brake pedal.
 ABS will prevent wheels from locking.